Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Learning paradigms

 \section{Learning paradigms}

-This section will elaborate on the three learning paradigms this article is keying on, particularly transfer learning, \ac{MTL}, and meta learning.
-Along with an explicit definition, a comparison of these algorithms is also detailed below.
-But before this, an introduction to conventional supervised learning and its limitations, which direct to the reason for using information sharing algorithm, is also discussed.
+This section elaborates on three learning paradigms highlighted in this article: transfer learning, \ac{MTL}, and meta-learning.
+In addition to a detailed definition, a comparison of these algorithms is provided below.
+However, this is preceded by a discussion of conventional supervised learning and its limitations, which explain the need for an information-sharing algorithm.